 Urea and anhydrous ammonia when applied to the soil both result in the accumulation of ammonia and ammonium in the soil.
 Urea differs in that it must be hydrolyzed by the enzyme urease before ammonium is forms.
 The urease enzyme is ubiquitous in soils and hydrolysis of urea can be rapid if the appropriate conditions exist in the soil.
 Since urea does not impact soil microorganisms the same as anhydrous ammonia the conversion of urea can be quicker presenting greater risks for nitrate loss while shallow application can present volatility issues also representing a potential loss for the product.
 More recent data collected from multiple locations in Western Minnesota has shown a significant yield penalty for identical rates of nitrogen applied to corn in the fall versus in the spring.
-The corn yield penalty is greater when corn follows corn which could be partially due to immobilization of nitrogen applied as urea is needed to determine the efficiency of fall versus spring application or urea to determine if changes to nitrogen best management practices are warranted, or if sugar beet differs enough where fall urea can still be an acceptable practice even if it is not suggested for corn.
+The corn yield penalty is greater when corn follows corn which could be partially due to immobilization of nitrogen by the corn residue.
+With typical rotations of sugar beet following corn a comparison of fall versus spring nitrogen applied as urea is needed to determine the efficiency of fall versus spring application or urea to determine if changes to nitrogen best management practices are warranted, or if sugar beet differs enough where fall urea can still be an acceptable practice even if it is not suggested for corn.